TSB Conveyancing Panel Information

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, [2010] EWHC 3054 (Ch) indicates that such provisions are valid.
 Please click here for more information about that case.

-Our firm had their TSB panel membership revoked but we have not yet been given a reason as to why.
-I am completing a CQS application form what details do I need to put forward?
+Our firm had their TSB panel membership suspended but we have not yet been given an explanation yet.
+I am completing a CQS application questionnaire what information must I disclose?

-In the circumstances please clarify on the application what steps you have taken to find out the reasons behind cancellation of your TSB panel membership.
+In this situation please explain on the form what steps you have taken to find out the reasons behind cancellation of your TSB panel status.
 In particular please provide details if you have received communications from the lender.
-E.G. before cessation of your panel membership did you receive any letters or calls from the lender informing you as to why they reached this decision?
+E.G. before termination of your panel membership did you receive any letters or calls from the lender putting you on notice?

 I am on the TSB conveyancing panel and due to complete a purchase shortly.
-I can not locate a Mortgage Deed for the client to sign.
-Who do I contact at TSB to obtain duplicate documents?
+My papers do not include a Legal Charge for the client to sign.
+Who do I contact at TSB to get a duplicate Deed?

-You should get in touch with TSB to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates a specific inquiry for lenders to set out who to contact to obtain standard documents.
+You need to communicate with TSB to obtain standard documents.
+The CML Handbook has a specific inquiry for banks to set out who to contact to obtain standard documents.
 TSB in their Part 2’s state:

 Find a Lawyer on the TSB Conveyancing Panel